zhouyl/flowblade/docs/components/layout/stack.md

 # Stack / HStack / VStack

 Layout components that stack elements with consistent spacing and comprehensive style props support.
 Stack components provide a convenient way to manage spacing and alignment of child elements with optional dividers.
+Perfect for flexible layouts and consistent spacing.

 ## Props